yepistream/SimpleThreeJSElements/README.md

 - `recenterElement(camera, frustum)`: Repositions the HTML overlay to match the target's position in 2D screen space.
 - `resizeFontsBasedOnParent()`: Dynamically resizes fonts based on the panel's size.

+## Customizing the Overlay

+If you want to change the look of the overlay, you can do so by modifying the CSS styles in the overlay class.
+This allows you to customize aspects like colors, fonts, and sizes to better fit your application’s design.

 ---

 &copy; 2024 SimpleElement.js Documentation By Marko Kazimirovic (README by ChatGPT 4.o)